arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>Kevin McCarthy</strong> lost the first vote to become speaker of America’s <strong>House of Representatives</strong>, after 19 hard-right Republicans withheld their support.
+<strong>Kevin McCarthy</strong> lost the first two votes to become Speaker of America’s <strong>House of Representatives</strong>, after 19 hard-right Republicans withheld their support.
 It marks the first time in a century that the lower chamber of Congress failed to elect a leader in an initial poll.
-The rebels have yet to coalesce behind a challenger.
-Before the second ballot [Mr McCarthy](https://www.economist.com/united-states/kevin-mccarthys-accidental-truthfulness/21808964) will offer concessions to win some of their support—he can afford to lose only four Republican votes.
+The rebels have coalesced behind Jim Jordan.
+Before the third ballot [Mr McCarthy](https://www.economist.com/united-states/kevin-mccarthys-accidental-truthfulness/21808964) will offer concessions to win some of their support—he can afford to lose only four Republican votes.

 Some <strong>Russian</strong> lawmakers demanded punishment for the country’s military commanders after at least 63 servicemen were killed by a <strong>Ukrainian</strong> attack in Makiivka, a Russian-occupied town in the Donbas region.
 Some Ukrainian reports put that figure in the hundreds.
 Meanwhile Volodymyr Zelensky, Ukraine’s president, said that Russia was planning a prolonged attack using [Iranian-made drones](https://www.economist.com/europe/2022/10/19/iranian-drones-pose-a-fiendish-military-problem-for-ukraine), to “exhaust” his country.
 On Monday he said Ukraine’s air force had [shot down](https://www.economist.com/europe/2022/11/06/western-air-defence-systems-help-ukraine-shoot-down-more-missiles) nearly 90 such drones in two days.